Sunishka-Sharma/OTExplorer/README.md

 This project studies how internal representations evolve across transformer layers and training epochs using Optimal Transport (OT).
 We track the "drift" of information through transformer models during training to detect potential emergent behaviors and phase transitions.

+### **Primary Goal: Geometric Fingerprint Analysis**

+The core objective is to analyze the **"geometric fingerprint"** that distinguishes trained models from untrained (randomly initialized) models.
+This reveals how learning creates meaningful representation structure and enables detection of emergent behaviors.

 ### What We're Doing

 1. **Train on GSM8K**: Use GPT-2 style transformers on mathematical reasoning dataset